pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

-**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception if throughput on an interface falls to some specified threshold rate.
+**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception if throughput on an interface falls below some specified threshold rate.

 Each watchdog logs key events to the server log and issues Signal K